-The Parks and Recreation Facilities IIP includes components for park amenities and the cost of professional services for preparing the Parks and Recreation Facilities IIP and related Development Fee report.
+The Parks and Recreational Facilities IIP includes components for park amenities, trail development and the cost of professional services for preparing the Parks and Recreational Facilities IIP and related Development Fee report.
 An incremental expansion methodology is used for the Parks and Recreational Facilities development fee, and a plan-based methodology is used for the Development Fee Report.